aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   assumedBy: new iam.ServicePrincipal('lambda.amazonaws.com'),
 }

-// give the role permissions to read information about the delivery stream deliveryStream.grantRead(lambdaRole);
+// Give the role permissions to read information about the delivery stream deliveryStream.grantRead(lambdaRole);
 ```